-Recently, our own Tamaryn contributed to the incredibly wonderful ProductionHub blog with tips on how to DIY your own film publicity.
+Recently, our own Tamaryn contributed to the popular ProductionHub blog with tips on how you can DIY your own film publicity.
 Check out what she had to say below.

 Over the years, I have had the pleasure of meeting with and speaking to incredibly talented independent filmmakers in various stages of their filmmaking careers.
 Some of whom are innately new media savvy and they understand the value that publicity brings.
 In addition to having an entertaining or powerful story to tell, they understand that marketing and publicity are essential to premiering at a film festival, finding distribution, and selling tickets as well as to building a long-term film career.
 The most astute filmmakers are those that budget for and hire a publicity team.
 Others want to take on publicity themselves.
 If you’re going to DIY your film’s publicity, keep these things in mind: